 writing technical reports on survey results

-making models of traffic pollution and how this disperses in the atmosphere using software such as ADMS (Roads), Breeze and DMRB
+making models of pollution and how it disperses in the atmosphere using software such as ADMS (Roads), AERMOD and DMRB

 using Geographic Information Systems (GIS) to map pollution

 using and calibrating (setting up) sampling equipment and ensuring that correct measurements are taken

 working with a range of agencies, consultants, engineers and architects to produce reports